Tetris: Axis: Development

 The music was composed by Brian DiLucente.

 Release

 Tetris: Axis was released on October 2, 2011 in North America and in Europe on October 21 under the name Tetris.
 The North American version was released for the Nintendo eShop on April 19, 2013.

-In November 2014, it was announced that Tetris for Nintendo 3DS and the Virtual Console release of Tetris for Game Boy would be removed from the European Nintendo 3DS eShop at the end of that year.
-On December 31, 2014, both games were removed from the European and North American Nintendo 3DS eShops, despite there being no prior announcement of the removal from the North American Nintendo 3DS eShop.
+Both Tetris for Nintendo 3DS and the Virtual Console release of Tetris for Game Boy were removed from the European and North American Nintendo 3DS eShop at the end of December 2014, despite there being no prior announcement of the removal from the latter.

 Reception

 Tetris: Axis received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight and three sevens for a total of 29 out of 40.